skrattaren/apf.rst/apf.rst

 - [p.
 12/12] "'Why, it's Rincewind the wizard, isn't it?' [...]"

-  The story behind Rincewind's name goes back to 1924, when J. B. Morton took over authorship of the column 'By The Way' in the "`Daily Express`_", a London newspaper.
+  The story behind Rincewind's name goes back to 1924, when J. B. Morton took over authorship of the column 'By The Way' in the **Daily Express**, a London newspaper.

   He inherited the pseudonym 'Beachcomber' from his predecessors on the job